paul-wolf/python_coding/README.md

 This has two principle documents:

-* Python guidlines article that discussed good coding practice
+* Python guidelines article that discusses good coding practice

 * A companion checklist for code reviews